Human Subjects Research (IRB)

 If the review category is Exempt, your submission is reviewed by the Office of Human and Animal Protections.
 You may begin your research upon receiving the exempt determination notification email, but you must notify us of any planned changes to your study.

-If the review category is Expedited, the submission will then be reviewed by a designee of the IRB, which is currently the IRB leadership.
+If the review category is Expedited, the submission will then be reviewed by an IRB designee.
 Revisions may be requested or the protocol may be approved.
 The principal investigator will receive an approval letter via email from protocol@sfsu.edu.
-You may begin your research upon receiving the approval letter, but you must notify us of any planned changes in your study and renew your project one year from the date of approval, if applicable.
+Research may begin upon receipt of the approval letter, however investigators must notify the IRB of any planned changes to their study, and must renew their study before expiration, if applicable.

-If the review category is Full Board, it will be reviewed at a convened meeting of the IRB, which includes all IRB members.
+If the review category is Full Board, the submission will be reviewed at a convened meeting of the IRB at which all IRB members are present.
 The submission is reviewed at the next available IRB meeting.
 Meetings occur on the first Wednesday of the month if there are any full board studies.
-The IRB will issue a letter within 7-10 days after the meeting with their decision.
-See Review Outcomes for actions that may be taken by the IRB at the culmination of a review.
+The IRB will issue a determination letter within 7-10 days after the meeting.
+See Review Outcomes below for possible determination outcomes.

 Expected Review Turnaround Times